Skip to content

 LeftRight

-Trump posted that he had chosen not to destroy Kharg's oil infrastructure but would "immediately reconsider this decision" if Iran or anyone else interferes with free and safe passage through the Strait of Hormuz.
-The formulation is conditional deterrence: the survival of Iran's primary revenue source tied directly to maritime behaviour in the strait.
-The problem is that the condition is already being violated.
+Trump issued a conditional threat linked to the Kharg strikes: he chose not to destroy the island's oil infrastructure but stated he would 'immediately reconsider this decision' if Iran or anyone else interferes with free and safe passage of ships through the strait of Hormuz.
+This conditional deterrence links the survival of Iran's primary revenue source directly to the maritime blockade.

 Eleven Iranian warheads reached central Israeli towns for the first time, scattering submunitions over residential areas and exposing a gap in the layered defence architecture Israel has spent decades building.